net-lisias-kspu/ContractConfigurator/Parameters.md

         // This can be inherited from the the contract type if necessary targetBody = Duna
     }

+#### SCANsatCoverage
+**_COMING SOON!_**
+The SCANsatCoverage parameter is met when there is sufficient SCANsat coverage for the given planet/type.

+    PARAMETER:NEEDS[SCANsat]
+    {
+        name = SCANsatCoverage1
+        type = SCANsatCoverage

+        // Target body - if not supplied will be defaulted from the contract. targetBody = Kerbin

+        // Coverage percentage that must be reached coverage = 65.0

+        // The type of scan to perform.
+Valid values are from SCANdata.SCANtype.
+        // Some possible values are:
+        //    AltimetryLoRes
+        //    AltimetryHiRes
+        //    Altimetry
+        //    Biome
+        //    Anomaly
+        //    AnomalyDetail
+        //    Kethane
+        //    Ore
+        //    Uranium
+        //    Thorium
+        //    Alumina
+        //    Water
+        //    Aquifer
+        //    Minerals
+        //    Substrate
+        //    Karbonite
+        scanType = Biome
+    }

+### Miscellaneous Parameters

+Other parameters that didn't fit in elsewhere.

 #### PartTest
 PartTest is for testing parts (or just activating them, for staged parts).
 This parameter supports child parameters - you will only be able to complete the part test if all child parameters are also completed.